 We’re approaching the end of the tax year – traditionally the time when investors make some of their most damaging mistakes.

 Here is our list of the most common financial errors and how you can improve your chances of making the correct decisions.

 If you have money to invest but haven’t used your full ISA allowance, then you’re potentially missing out on a lot of tax-free savings.

-You can put away £20,000 before midnight on Tuesday April 5th, so the clock is ticking, points out Martin Bamford, managing director of Informed Choice.
+You can put away £20,000 before midnight on Tuesday 5 April, so the clock is ticking, points out Martin Bamford, managing director of financial planners Informed Choice.